SAP/apibusinesshub-integration-recipes/Recipes/readme.md

 Recipe|Description|Author
 ---|---|---
 [Bundesanzeiger Integration with SAP S/4HANA GTS OnPremise](for/bundesanzeigerintegrationwithsaps4hanagtsonpremise)|Bundesanzeiger Integration with SAP S/4HANA GTS OnPremise provides an Integration with SLP sanction list of the Bundesanzeiger to SAP S/4HANA GTS (Global Trade System) System in order to replicate blocked Business Partners|[SAP API Business Hub](author.md#sap-api-business-hub)
+[Replicate vendor and vendor group from SAP S/4HANA to SAP Concur](for/replicatevendorandvendorgroupfromsaps4hanatosapconcur)|This package is used to replicate vendor and vendor group information from SAP S/4HANA to SAP Concur system by requesting valid supplier information from SAP S/4HANA and then updating the vendor information and vendor group information in SAP Concur.|[SAP API Business Hub](author.md#sap-api-business-hub)
 [SAP ERP or SAP S/4HANA Integration with SAP SuccessFactors Employee Central](for/saperporsaps4hanaintegrationwithsapsuccessfactorsemployeecentralbankkey)|Replicate Bank Key data from SAP ERP or SAP S/4HANA to SAP SuccessFactors Employee Central|[SAP API Business Hub](author.md#sap-api-business-hub)
 [SAP Document Compliance with Third Party - eDocuments](for/saps4hanaintegrationwiththirdpartyedocuments)| Exchange electronic invoices with the tax authorities for Chile, Colombia and Mexico, available for SAP S/4HANA, and SAP ERP (available as of SAP ERP 6.0 EHP5)|[SAP API Business Hub](author.md#sap-api-business-hub)
+[SAP S/4HANA Access Request Integration with SAP Cloud Identity Access Governance](for/saps4hanaaccessrequestintegrationwithsapcloudidentityaccessgovernance)|Integrate SAP Cloud Identity Access Governance (IAG) solution with your SAP S/4HANA HR systems to enable changes in employee status (HR triggers) to initiate access requests via SAP Cloud Identity Access Governance (IAG).|[SAP API Business Hub](author.md#sap-api-business-hub)
 [SAP S/4HANA Integration with Third-Party - Exchange Rate Load](for/saps4hanaintegrationwithbloombergbank)|Automatically upload exchange rates daily in the SAP system from Bloomberg, a third-party provider of exchange rate data.|[SAP API Business Hub](author.md#sap-api-business-hub)
 [SAP S/4HANA OnPremise Integration with SAP Concur](for/s4hanaonpremiseintegrationwithsapconcur)|SAP S/4HANA OnPremise Integration with SAP Concur in order to replicate the exchange rates via a standard BAPI to a SFTP Server.|[SAP API Business Hub](author.md#sap-api-business-hub)
 [SAP S/4HANA OnPremise HCM Integration with SAP Concur](for/sapconcurintegrationwiths4hanaonpremisehcm)| SAP S/4HANA OnPremise HCM Integration with SAP Concur in order to replicate employee data via a custom BAPI and using an SFTP Server |[SAP API Business Hub](author.md#sap-api-business-hub)